NekoMimiOfficial/Initial-D-VFS-Headers/DEPENDENCIES.md

 C CXX ASM depends on cmake for the build
 Cobol for the main executable
 Lua to build the Yaml file for the Python version control that bumps the version on all files only after a build
+Java to create the installer cause f u :3